Baxtex/Scrumbag/README.md

 # Scrumbag
-Repository for the API comoponent for Scrumbag
+Repository for the API component for Scrumbag

 This is a repo designed to hold the API component for scrumbag in the course Systemutveckling II.